 What’s the difference?

-Homeschool accreditation is a way to ensure your child’s education and schoolwork is being evaluated against a set of established standards.
-Abeka’s Accredited Program is only offered for Abeka Academy students.
-It helps parents keep track of their child’s progress by reviewing and grading their work and providing official documents such as report cards, transcripts, and a diploma upon graduation.
-In some situations, choosing accredited will help you meet state or college-entry requirements more easily.
+Homeschool accreditation is a way to ensure that your child’s education and schoolwork are being evaluated against a set of established standards.
+Abeka Academy Accredited program is only offered for Abeka Academy students.
+It helps parents keep track of their child’s progress by reviewing and grading their work and providing official documentation such as report cards, transcripts, and a diploma upon graduation.
+In some situations, choosing Accredited will help you meet state or college-entry requirements more easily.

 How the Accredited option works

-If you decide to use Abeka’s Accredited program, you will have to make sure your child watches all video lessons and stays on a predetermined schedule.
-For some subjects and grades, your child will be required to call into Abeka for an evaluation.
-You’ll also be required to send tests and quizzes periodically for evaluation and return required course work within 6–12 months of your start date.
+If you decide to use the Abeka Academy Accredited program, you will have to make sure your child watches all video lessons and stays on a predetermined schedule.
+For some subjects and grades, your child will be required to call Abeka for an evaluation.
+You’ll also be required to send tests and quizzes periodically for assessment and return required course work within 6-12 months of your start date.
 Keeping up with all of this might sound overwhelming, but don’t worry—Abeka provides all the necessary materials to submit everything successfully, including an easy-to-use, online dashboard with important due dates, test dates, and quiz dates.

 How Independent Study Works

-You have a lot of options if you choose Independent Study.
-You’re not required to submit anything to Abeka and you have the freedom to create a schedule that works best for your family; however, you will be responsible for keeping track of your child’s studies, grades, and other necessary documents, and you will still need to finish within 12 months of enrollment.
-An Independent Study enrollment is a flexible option that’s ideal for a family who prefers less structure and more autonomy.
-Parents who have children with learning differences may choose Abeka’s Independent Study Program so they can add extra time for their child to learn specific concepts.
+You have more options if you choose Independent Study.
+You’re not required to submit anything to Abeka and you have the freedom to create a schedule that works best for your family, however, you will be responsible for keeping track of your child’s studies, grades, and other necessary documents, and you will still need to finish within 12 months of enrollment.
+Independent Study enrollment is a flexible option that’s ideal for a family who prefers less structure and more autonomy.
+Parents who have children with learning difficulties may choose Abeka’s Independent Study program so they can add extra time for their child to learn specific concepts.
 Some families prefer to homeschool year-round and take breaks to travel throughout, so having flexibility is critical.
 We highly recommend researching your state’s regulations to be sure you’re following the rules and guidelines for homeschooling your children, no matter which option you choose.

 How do I choose?

-The beauty of homeschool is that you can do what is best for your family.
+The beauty of homeschooling is that you can do what is best for your family.
 What works for one family isn’t necessarily going to work best for you, so try not to compare your situation to others.
 Think about your lifestyle and your child’s needs.
-Does structure work well for your family?
-Or do you thrive in a more flexible environment?
+Does the structure work well for your family or do you thrive in a more flexible environment?
 Consider whether certain subjects pose a challenge or may take extra time.
 Pray about it, and if you still have questions, call or email us.
-We will do our best to help.
+We will do our best to help!

 What’s the price difference?

 The price difference will vary based on the type of instruction you select.
-If you choose our Accredited Program for grades 1-6, full-year, full-grade video and books enrollments cost $43 more than Independent Study (Unaccredited).
-For grades 7-12, our full-year, full-grade video and books enrollments are $55 more than Independent Study (Unaccredited).
+If you choose our Accredited program for grades 1-6, full-year, full-grade video and books enrollments cost $50 more than Independent Study (Unaccredited).
+For grades 7-12, our full-year, full-grade video and books enrollments are $59 more than Independent Study (Unaccredited).

-Does this just apply for Abeka Academy?
+Does this just apply to Abeka Academy?
 What if I’m doing Parent-Led?